Home Editorial Board

 article is initially reviewed by the editors of SFS; (2) if it is judged to be potentially

-publishable, then the article is sent to our editorial consultants for further review; (3)
+publishable, then the article is sent to our editorial consultants for blind review; (3)

 if the outside reviews are positive, an SFS editor is then assigned to work with the author to